mridulgrc/chbase-java-sdk/README.txt

     keytool -keystore cacerts -exportcert -alias gtecybertrustglobalca > gte.crt

-    This public key should then be imported into WebSphere’s trusted store.
+    This public key should then be imported into WebSphereâ€™s trusted store.